A cup that you can drink out of, and then eat.

 The keep fit generation tend to worry more about how trim their tum is over how big the landfills are getting, and so a potentially calorific cup is probably a turn off.
 No matter how you package it, they will always look like a naughty treat, and so unless you eat a cookie with every cuppa joe, an edible cup probably isn’t even on your radar.

-But what’s frustrating is that none of the major coffee chains have even tried to see if it would be a hit with customers.
+But what’s frustrating is that none of the major coffee chains has even tried to see if it would be a hit with customers.

 Because just like a normal cup, you don’t have to eat it (although that brings up arguments of food waste) and unlike a normal cup, it will biodegrade just fine on a landfill.